 What is coconut nectar exactly?
 Raw coconut nectar, or "coconut palm nectar" comes from the sweet sap that is produced from tapping the thick stalks or stems of the flowering coconut blossom.
-This watery sap is further evaporated at low temperatures, forming a pourable syrup that is raw, low glycemic as well as nutrient-rich.
+This watery sap is further evaporated at low temperatures, forming a pourable syrup that is claimed to be low glycemic as well as nutrient-rich.

 Coconut palms have been traditionally tapped for their sweet nectar for centuries throughout the tropics, especially in the Philippines and parts of Indonesia.

-Here in other parts of the world, however, it is recently just catching on as an alternative natural sweetener that has many added benefits over other varieties.
+Here in the U.S., however, it has only recently become popular as an alternative natural sweetener that has some added benefits over other varieties.
 For one, it tastes amazing!

 Really, the nectar produced from these blossoming stems should be called "coconut blossom nectar" as the word "coconut nectar" leads one to believe the syrup comes from the actual fruit or coconut meat, which it does not.

 Did you know that coconut palm trees are one of the oldest living trees to produce flowers?
 So, in many ways this is an ancient source of sugar that has been on the planet for a very long time.

 The group of yellow flower clusters, called the inflorescence, are at the very top of the Coco Nucifera palm tree.
 When the blossoms are mature, the nectar must be skillfully retrieved by climbing to the top of the coconut palm several times a day.
 The tapped sap, referred to as a "toddy", is slowly extracted over a period of time by tapping the end of a cut flower blossom stem.

 This pure blossom "juice" or sap is traditionally consumed fresh (sometimes called neera) or is fermented by native peoples in the Philippines, Indonesia and Malaysia to make "palm wine or coconut vodka."